-Move to the Amsterdam Area
+Move to the Amsterdam Area in 9 steps

 Relocating to the Amsterdam Area

-Moving to a new city is always an exciting step, and if that city is in a new country it makes it even more adventurous.
-Luckily, living in Amsterdam can be a walk in the park.
-It’s easy for newcomers and expats to settle in, given the city’s cosmopolitan spirit, rich cultural life and large international community – combined with a compact size to make getting around a breeze.
-That said, there are a few boxes to tick ahead of your relocation.
-Before you move to Amsterdam, check off each of the important steps below.
+Moving to a new city is always an exciting step, and if that city is in a new country, it makes it even more adventurous.
+That said, the experience can feel overwhelming at times.
+Luckily, there are many great aspects to living in Amsterdam.
+It’s easy for newcomers and expats to settle in, given the city’s cosmopolitan spirit, rich cultural life and large international community – combined with the city’s compact size to make getting around a breeze.
+But of course, there are a few boxes to tick ahead of your relocation.

-1. Find out what documents are required
+1. Find out which documents are required

-3. Find work
+2. Find work

-4. Arrange housing
+3. Arrange housing

 5. Import your car